Silentely/fuckits/README.en.md

 * **Automated setup/deploy scripts** – `npm run setup` and `npm run one-click-deploy` walk through Cloudflare login, secret provisioning (including the new admin key), builds, and deployment, reducing manual drift.
 * **Documentation & roadmap polish** – README/DEPLOY/SUMMARY/CLAUDE.md highlight the fork status, credits, Amber rewrite roadmap, and the expanded environment-variable matrix to simplify reuse for other forks.

+**I fucking forgot that command.**

+`fuckits` is an AI-powered command-line tool that translates your natural language descriptions directly into executable shell commands.

+When you're too lazy to check the `man` pages or search on Google, just `fuck` it.

+**This project is completely free to use.
+You do not need to provide your own OpenAI API Key.**

 ## Preview